Vision Board

 Text Node

 You can use this for anything from small labels to rich, detailed documents.
-It supports full Markdown formatting, including Codecks-specific extensions like referencing Cards with $ , decks with $$ , and users with @.
+Text nodes have a solid background for readability and support full Markdown formatting, including Codecks-specific extensions like referencing Cards with $, decks with $$, and users with @.
+You can paste images directly into text nodes, and checklists work just like they do in card descriptions.

 Image Node